affinitytaxservices/ats-application/docs/enhance-deployment.md

 2. Upload server code and the `build/` (if you also want server to serve SPA fallback).
 3. Set environment variables.
 4. Start with `npm run start:server`.

+## Enhance UI Steps — Upload From Local (No Git)

+If you prefer to deploy without connecting a Git repository, use the Enhance File Manager or SFTP to upload artifacts from your local machine.

+1) Prepare locally
+- Set frontend API base before building: add `.env` with `REACT_APP_API_URL=https://api.affinitytaxservices.com/api` (or `/api` if proxying via the same domain).
+- Build the frontend: `npm run build` (or `npm run build:prod`).
+This creates `build/`.
+- Zip frontend `build/` and the backend project (server code and `package.json`).

+2) Upload frontend
+- Enhance → Websites → Your site (e.g., `www.affinitytaxservices.com`) → File Manager.
+- Upload `build.zip` to the web root and Extract.
+Set web root to the extracted `build/` contents if required.
+- SPA routing: enable “fallback to index.html” (static site option) so client routes work.

+3) Upload backend API
+- Enhance → Applications → Add Node.js app (e.g., `api.yourdomain.com`).
+- Upload your backend zip to the app directory and Extract so `package.json` is at the root.
+- Environment variables (Application → Environment):
+  - `NODE_ENV=production`
+  - `PORT=5000`
+  - `DB_HOST`, `DB_USER`, `DB_PASSWORD`, `DB_NAME=ats_DB`
+  - `JWT_SECRET=<strong_random_value>`
+  - Optional WhatsApp variables if used
+- Start commands:
+  - Pre‑start: `npm install --production`
+  - Start: `npm run start:server` (runs `node server/index.js`)

+4) Routing options
+- Split domains: point `api.affinitytaxservices.com` to the Node app; set frontend `REACT_APP_API_URL=https://api.affinitytaxservices.com/api`.
+- Single domain with proxy: configure the site to proxy `/api` to `http://localhost:5000/api`; then build frontend with `REACT_APP_API_URL=/api`.
+- CORS: ensure your domains are present in `allowedOrigins` (`server/index.js:11–20`).
+Add any new domains and redeploy.

+5) Database setup (no git)
+- Enhance → Databases → Create MySQL DB `ats_DB` and a user.
+- Import schema using the panel’s SQL import: upload `setup_database.sql`.
+- Record DB host, user, pass; set them in API environment variables above.

+6) Verify
+- Frontend: visit `https://www.affinitytaxservices.com/` and navigate between pages.
+- API health: `https://api.affinitytaxservices.com/health` (or `/api/health` on the same domain) should return `{ status: 'ok' }`.
+- Auth: login via `POST /api/auth/login` and use the app; protected endpoints should work with the JWT.

+7) Update cycle (no git)
+- Rebuild locally if you change frontend env or UI: `npm run build`.
+- Re‑upload changed files (File Manager or SFTP) to the web root for frontend.
+- For backend changes, re‑upload project files and restart the Node app in Enhance.
+- Re‑verify health and core flows.

+Troubleshooting (no git)
+- Frontend calling `localhost`: rebuild with correct `REACT_APP_API_URL` or set it in Enhance before building server‑side.
+- 401 Unauthorized: ensure you are logging in and `JWT_SECRET` is set.
+- CORS errors: add your domain to `allowedOrigins` (`server/index.js:11–20`).
+- API unreachable: confirm Node app is running on `PORT=5000` and proxy rules are correct.

 ## WhatsApp Webhook (Optional)